Holmdel Park

-Holmdel Park is also the home of the Holmdel Arboretum; aka David C.
+Holmdel Park is also the home of the Holmdel Arboretum; aka, David C.

 Shaw Arboretum and the Longstreet Farm, a living history farm set in the 1890s.

 The park is a popular destination for local elementary school trips and cross-country runners.

-In August 2017 it was announced that a further 71 acre was being donated.
-In 2018, it obtained an additional 52 acres of land.
+In August 2017, it was announced that a further 71 acre was being donated.
+Then in 2018, it obtained an additional 52 acres of land.